Think Bigger From Filmora User Guide

 - It accommodates more brightness, shadow detail, and saturation for a more natural and realistic display without compromising tones in bright or dark areas.

-- You can switch to HDR export when the current device meets the GPU acceleration conditions, and the encoding is H264/HEVC.
+- You can switch to HDR export when the current device meets the GPU acceleration conditions.

 Color Space